Xavier-Maruff/polaris/README.md

 Polaris has two block-argument SSA-based intermediate representations: PMIR, the mid-level IR, and PLIR, the low-level IR, before codegen to the bytecode interpreted by the Polaris runtime.
 PMIR abstracts FHE schemes and operations and retains the value semantics of the source alongside branch conditions, applying language-level optimisations like tail-calls, while PLIR involves explicit FHE schemes, accelerator intrinsics, mapping from value semantics to buffer semantics, and branch anonymisation.

-### PMIR
+### Examples

-The following are some examples of PMIR codegen from Polaris source, mostly for internal reference at the moment (these are not good docs).
+The following are some examples of PMIR/PLIR codegen from Polaris source, mostly for internal reference at the moment (these are not good docs).

 ```gleam
 import core/array